 Are you holding your producers accountable?
 According to MarshBerry’s 2022 Insurance Brokerage and Compensation Study – the answer is no.

-- Set Defined Expectations & Goals: Setting individual producer goals requires historical reflection on several years of production, strategic planning and potentially a sales planner.
+- Set Defined Sales Expectations & Goals: Setting individual producer goals requires historical reflection on several years of production, strategic planning and potentially a sales planner.
 Here are some categories of goals to set:

 - Minimum Goal: Minimum amount of new business to maintain producer status.
 Also used for enforcing negative consequences.